Solar Panels Sydney: Compare Costs & Installers

 Big Energy User13 kW of Solar Panels and a 13.5 kWh battery$3,6387.1 years14.4 years

-To review our assumptions and the methodology of this analysis see our full article.
+To review our assumptions and the methodology of this analysis see our full article on whether or not home solar batteries are worth it.

-As most batteries have a warranty for 10 years, our analysis suggests that the battery will not be able to pay for itself during its lifetime.
+As most solar batteries have a warranty for 10 years, our analysis suggests that battery storage for Sydney residents will not be able to pay for itself during its lifetime.
 There is still quite a way to go on the cost of batteries before this story will change.
 Previously we have estimated that batteries will need to cost $200-$300 per kWh of capacity to offer a good return on investment while the current price is around $1,000 to $1,100 per kWh.

 This analysis does ignore some of the non-financial benefits of batteries.
 Crucially as Australia is experiencing higher frequencies of flooding and more severe bushfires, many households are attracted to batteries to provide back-up power in the instance of the grid outage.